TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

 * PE-34A has at least one sign for [PE-28](https://www.google.com/maps/@-16.2570549,-71.6816165,3a,17.7y,10.77h,81.48t/data=!3m6!1e1!3m4!1s9G4sGzP6Kc3kMnB0Ds0eyQ!2e0!7i16384!8i8192?entry=ttu), a former designation for PE-34E (if not PE-34A itself here).
 * PE-34F
 * PE-34G
+* PE-34L
+  * PE-34L is assumed to use the new paved bypass of Ananea.
 * PE-36
 * PE-36B